Eli Creek: K’gari’s ideallic lazy river

 Eli Creek is about 200m long, so theres plenty of space to float.

-2 thoughts on “Eli Creek: K’gari’s ideallic lazy river
+2 thoughts on “Eli Creek: K’gari’s ideallic lazy river”

-Leave a Reply
+Leave a Comment

 Your email address will not be published.
 Required fields are marked *